zhangys11/odn/README.md

 The following 3rd-party packages are used:
 1. The Faster-RCNN module is based on https://github.com/kentaroy47/frcnn-from-scratch-with-keras.
 We have updated the code according to the latest keras API change (K..image_dim_ordering () -> K.image_data_format()).
 2. Data augmentation package (https://github.com/Paperspace/DataAugmentationForObjectDetection).
-3. We took lots of efforts to integrate tensorflow's objection detection and slim source, mainly revising the relative importing. https://github.com/tensorflow/models/research/object_detection and https://github.com/tensorflow/models/research/slim
+3. SSD (Single Shot MultiBox Detector) by tensorflow.
+We took lots of efforts to integrate tensorflow's objection detection and slim source, mainly revising the relative importing. https://github.com/tensorflow/models/research/object_detection and https://github.com/tensorflow/models/research/slim

 # Install